xsscx/PatchIccMAX/Readme.md

 With the project open in Xcode, you can now build it directly using the Xcode interface.
 The resulting binaries will be placed in the Testing folder after a successful build.

 Conclusion
-The CMake method for generating Xcode projects provides a streamlined and modern approach to building the DemoIccMAX project on macOS.
+The CMake method for generating Xcode projects provides a streamlined and modern approach to building the Development Branch on macOS.
 This method is recommended for developers who prefer a flexible and compatible build process, ensuring that the project is set up correctly and efficiently on macOS.

 ## Building the Project on Windows